Hemantr05/Final-year-project/README.md

 # Final-year-project
-Keyword extraction from social networking platforms using deep learing methods
+Keyword extraction from social networking platforms using deep learing methods and nlp framworks

 ## How to Run